Britton's mother is a doctor; his father is a contractor.

-Britton's sinker is getting comparisons to Hall of Famer Mariano Rivera's cutter.
-(Spring, 2017)
+Britton's sinker is getting comparisons to Mariano Rivera's cutter.
+(Spring 2017)

 2016 Season Pitch Usage: Sinker 92% of the time; Slider .1% of the time; and Curve 7.9% of the time.

-- Zach learned the sinker by accident Former Orioles pitcher-turned-coach, Calvin Maduro tried to introduce Britton to a cut-fastball at Class A Aberdeen back in 2007.
-He tried to throw it in a bullpen sesson, but his catcher said it was dropping instead of cutting.
+Zack learned the sinker by accident.
+Former Orioles pitcher-turned-coach Calvin Maduro tried to introduce Britton to a cut-fastball at Class A Aberdeen back in 2007.
+He tried to throw it in a bullpen session, but his catcher said it was dropping instead of cutting.